George Michael: World pays tribute to global superstar

 Reaction continued to pour in after the announcement of Michael's death.

-Robbie Williams was left stunned by the news, writing, "Oh God no...I love you George...Rest in peace."
+British singer Robbie Williams was left stunned by the news, writing, "Oh God no...I love you George...Rest in peace."

-Boy George, who fronted British band Culture Club, said Michael's death was "devastating."
+Boy George, who fronted the '80s British band Culture Club, said Michael's death was "devastating."

-"I am thinking of @GeorgeMichael's family, friends and fans right now," he wrote on Twitter.
+"I am thinking of @GeorgeMichael's family, friends and fans right now," he wrote in a statement posted on Twitter.

-"He was so loved and I hope he knew it because the sadness today is beyond words.
-Devastating.
+"He was so loved and I hope he knew it because the sadness today is beyond words," Boy George added.
 "What a beautiful voice he had and his music will live on as a testament to his talent.
 I can't believe he is gone.
 I hope the Buddha will hold him in his arms."

 Holly Johnson, lead singer of Frankie Goes To Hollywood, said: "Sad to hear the news about George Michael, and so many great singers and songwriters we lost this year."